flutter/website/src/get-started/codelab.md

 are familiar with object-oriented code and basic programming concepts such as variables, loops, and conditionals, you can complete this tutorial.
-You don’t need previous experience with Dart, mobile, or web programming.
+You don’t need previous experience with Dart, mobile, desktop, or web programming.

 This codelab is part 1 of a two-part codelab.
 You can find [part 2][] on [Google Developers Codelabs][]